-As it seems increasingly likely that families will have to continue to hunker down through the end of the year, plans are already being made to ensure children won't miss out on one of their favorite holiday traditions: visiting Santa Claus.
+As families are continuing to hunker down through the end of the year, plans have already been made to ensure children won't miss out on one of their favorite holiday traditions: visiting Santa Claus.

-Although some locations around the nation may still offer some semblance of an in-person experience, most parents may be wary of allowing their kids to sit on Kris Kringle's highly trafficked assembly line of a lap — and for those children, a site called JingleRing is offering virtual visits with the jolly red-suited fella.
+Although some locations around the nation still offer some semblance of an in-person experience, most parents may be wary of allowing their kids to sit on Kris Kringle's highly trafficked assembly line of a lap — and for those children, a handful of sites, including one called JingleRing, are offering virtual visits with the jolly, red-suited fella.

 Sure, many parents who loathe the tradition — myself included — may see this as an opportunity to bow out of the Santa visit experience completely, but it might actually end up being one of the few socially distant experiences that is an improvement on the original.
 Here's why.